Naurislv/apple_picking_robot/docs/Docker.md

 From time to time you may want to remove images and / or containers.
 To remove single image run `docker rmi IMAGE_ID`, to remove all containers run `docker rm $(docker ps -aq)`.

+Connect with additinal bash terminal to container: `docker exec -it CONTAINER_ID bash`

 ## Committing changes to images

 Here is official documentation and example of [commit command for Docker](https://docs.docker.com/engine/reference/commandline/commit/)